Declan Perkins: Club career

 Perkins began his career at Southend United, after playing for the club's academy.
 During his time at Southend, Perkins made six Football League appearances, as well as going out on loan to Chelmsford City and Cambridge United.
 Following his spell at Southend, Perkins played football in Hong Kong for Happy Valley and Sing Tao.
-Following his spell in Hong Kong, Perkins joined South African club Hellenic, before signing for Purfleet.
+After Hong Kong, Perkins joined South African club Hellenic, before signing for Purfleet.
 In October 1999, Perkins joined League of Ireland Premier Division club Finn Harps.
 Perkins only featured in one match day squad for Finn Harps on 23 October 1999 against Bohemians, before being released.

 In late 1999, Perkins returned to England, signing for Braintree Town.
 In 2000, Perkins signed for Dulwich Hamlet, staying with the club for three years.
 Perkins subsequently played for Ford United and Waltham Forest, before signing for St Albans City in April 2004, where he made seven appearances, scoring once.
 Perkins joined Barking & East Ham United for the 2004–05 season, making 22 appearances, scoring 8 times in all competitions.
 Perkins' career finished with spells at Ilford and Redbridge.